-People were understandably very excited, happy and in many cases, spellbound, as it is surely the first time they are seeing something like this, precise, clean and shining infrastructure in a country where everything is crumbling and decrepit.
+People were understandably pretty excited, happy and in many cases, spellbound, as it is surely the first time they are seeing something of this sort: precise, clean and shining infrastructure in a country where everything is crumbling and decrepit.
 Most couldn’t get over the shining trainsets, the fact that the train actually will arrive exactly to the minute displayed on the information boards, that the stations are airconditioned and that unbelievably you could reach far ends of the city in times that it would usually take them to get just from their homes to the next main road.
 Many people from the western areas didn’t even know what Baiyyappanahalli looked like.
 But what excited most people was that they could get to Majestic in short periods of time!
-Bangalore’s obsession with Majestic.
+Bangalore is obsessed with Majestic.

 Review of Bangalore Metro’s Purple Line and Underground Section

 The underground section of the Bengaluru “Namma” Metro is 4.8 kilometers long and consists of five stations: Cubbon Park, Dr. B.R.
 Ambedkar Vidhana Soudha, Sir M. Visweswaraiya, Kempegowda Station Majestic and Bangalore City Railway Station.
 After being treated to a view of all of MG Road, you will take a turn to the right at Anil Kumble Circle and soon start descending and just before the cricket stadium we will disappear underground, bright sunlight being replaced by the darkness of the tunnels and flashes of tunnel lights as the train speeds by.
 No, you will not feel a thing as the train enters or exits the tunnels.
 It all happens very fast! 🙂